sanjib/Is-Headphone-Plugged-In/README.md

 # Is-Headphone-Plugged-In
-Provides code that simply checks if headphone is plugged in.
+Provides code that simply detects if user has plugged-in or pulled-out their headphone.

 Platform: iOS 8.x
 Language: Swift